Snapchat/KeyDB-docs/docs/intro-admin.md

 * Make sure to disable Linux kernel feature *transparent huge pages*, it will affect greatly both memory usage and latency in a negative way.
 This is accomplished with the following command: `echo never > /sys/kernel/mm/transparent_hugepage/enabled`.
 + Make sure to **setup some swap** in your system (we suggest as much as swap as memory).
 If Linux does not have swap and your KeyDB instance accidentally consumes too much memory, either KeyDB will crash for out of memory or the Linux kernel OOM killer will kill the KeyDB process.
 When swapping is enabled KeyDB will work in a bad way, but you'll likely notice the latency spikes and do something before it's too late.
 + Set an explicit `maxmemory` option limit in your instance in order to make sure that the instance will report errors instead of failing when the system memory limit is near to be reached.
 Note that maxmemory should be set calculating the overhead that KeyDB has, other than data, and the fragmentation overhead.
 So if you think you have 10 GB of free memory, set it to 8 or 9.
 + If you are using KeyDB in a very write-heavy application, while saving an RDB file on disk or rewriting the AOF log **KeyDB may use up to 2 times the memory normally used**.
 The additional memory used is proportional to the number of memory pages modified by writes during the saving process, so it is often proportional to the number of keys (or aggregate types items) touched during this time.
 Make sure to size your memory accordingly.
+Please note this does not apply to KeyDB Pro which uses forkless background saving.
 + Use `daemonize no` when running under daemontools.
 + Make sure to setup some non trivial replication backlog, which must be set in proportion to the amount of memory KeyDB is using.
 In a 20 GB instance it does not make sense to have just 1 MB of backlog.
 The backlog will allow replicas to resynchronize with the master instance much easily.
 + Even if you have persistence disabled, KeyDB will need to perform RDB saves if you use replication, unless you use the new diskless replication feature.
 If you have no disk usage on the master, make sure to enable diskless replication.